grab/engineering-blog/_posts/2020-11-23-democratising-fare-storage-at-scale-using-event-sourcing.md

 *   Provide a platform to store and retrieve fare and associated breakdowns, with no tight coupling between services.
 *   Act as a single source-of-truth for fare and associated fees in the Grab ecosystem.
 *   Enable clients to access the metadata of fare change events in real-time, enabling the Product team to innovate freely.
-*   Provide smooth access to a fare’s audit trail, improving the response time to our customers' queries.
+*   Provide smooth access to a fare’s audit trail, improving the response time to our consumers' queries.

 Non-functional requirements for the fare store were: